History of Slovakia: Independent Slovakia

 In September 2023, populist left-wing Smer-SSD, led by former prime minister Robert Fico, won the general election, taking 79 seats in a 150-seat parliament with its allies, the centre-left Hlas and nationalist SNS parties.
 The three parties agreed to form a coalition government.
 On 25 October 2023, Robert Fico became prime minister, announcing that the new government will stop Slovakia's military aid to Ukraine.
-At his first EU leaders meeting in Brussels, Fico said that Slovakia will not support further military aid for Ukraine nor support further sanctions against Russia because of the 2022 Russian invasion of Ukraine.
+At his first meeting of EU leaders in Brussels, Fico said that Slovakia will not support further military aid for Ukraine nor support further sanctions against Russia because of the 2022 Russian invasion of Ukraine.
 In April 2024, nationalist-left candidate Peter Pellegrini, a close ally of Fico, won the presidential election.

-At the beginning of 2025, Slovakia experienced the worst cyber-attack in Slovak history on its land registry system, paralysed for days functioning of towns, municipalities and banks, by not being able to access land registry data.
-Minister of Agriculture, Richard Takáč, said that there is suspicion that the attack originated in Ukraine.
+At the beginning of 2025, Slovakia experienced the worst cyber-attack in Slovak history on its land registry system, which for days paralysed the functioning of towns, municipalities and banks, as they were not able to access land registry data.
+Minister of Agriculture Richard Takáč said that there is suspicion that the attack originated in Ukraine.
 In January 2025, large anti-government protests organised by a protest group Mier Ukrajine (Peace to Ukraine) broke out in Slovakia.
-On 31 January 2025, the prime minister of Slovakia Robert Fico together with Slovak Information Service showed photographs of Mamuka Mamulashvili, the leader of the Ukrainian military unit Georgian National Legion, with opposition activist Lucia Štasselová and online news commentator Martin Milan Šimečka, the father of opposition leader Michal Šimečka.
+On 31 January 2025, the prime minister of Slovakia, Robert Fico, together with the Slovak Information Service, showed photographs of Mamuka Mamulashvili, the leader of the Ukrainian military unit Georgian National Legion, with opposition activist Lucia Štasselová and online news commentator Martin Milan Šimečka, the father of opposition leader Michal Šimečka.
 Fico accused Šimečka and the government opposition of plotting a coup d'état in the country.